geniusdibya/pepipost-sdk-php/README.md

 | content | ```mandatory``` | This is the Emailbody you dezire to sent to recipient |
 | Settings | ```Optional``` | This enables or disables the configuration for an email |

+For more Information about the parameter we would recommend you to go through our [API docs](https://developers.pepipost.com/email-api/sendEmail)

 <a name="announcements"></a>
 # Announcements